CraftAcademyLabs/ca_course/react/tdd_with_react/04_redux_introduction.md

 export const RECEIVE_USES = 'RECEIVE_USERS';
 ```

-### About Action contants
+### About Action constants

 Why is beneficial to create action constants?
 In Redux you use those constants at least in two places - in your reducers and during actions creation.
 So it's convenient to define a constant once in some file e.g. `actionTypes.js`.
 It is often claimed that constants are unnecessary, and for small projects, this might be correct.
 For larger projects, there are some benefits to defining action types as constants.

 * It helps keep the naming consistent because all action types are gathered in a single place.
 * Sometimes you want to see all existing actions before working on a new feature.
 It may be that the action you need was already added by somebody on the team, but you didn’t know.